Bottom line: Buying a depreciating asset that requires constant monetary support to utilize and maintain is a financial anchor.

 If you do need, or want, a vehicle I highly suggest buying a safe, reliable used vehicle for cash and driving it for as long as possible.

-Limiting your vehicle expense will allow you to focus your cashflow on gathering appreciating assets like real estate, dividend paying common stocks, and businesses.
+Limiting your vehicle expense will allow you to focus your cashflow on gathering appreciating assets like investment real estate, dividend paying common stocks, and businesses.
 Don’t concern yourself with keeping up appearances with your vehicle.
 If it is -30 degrees outside and someone needs a ride, trust me, they aren’t going to care what kind of car you drive as long as they aren’t walking!

 This advice is especially true for new college graduates.
 Even though you’ve done a great thing by graduating college and landing that new job, please don’t go out and get yourself committed to six years worth of car payments on top of trying to pay back your student loans and save up for a down payment on a house… it just isn’t worth it in the long run.